Deciding whether to file a claim for a patient

 - You are required to inform the injured worker of their rights.

-- If the worker objects after hearing their rights, it is not your responsibility to file a report.
+- If the worker objects after hearing their rights, you must still file the Report of Accident.

 - L&I cannot pay you for the visit unless a claim is filed.